Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

-Below is the fully adapted version for your **LLMOps Medical Chatbot – Initial Project Setup**.
-It uses **your new tree structure exactly as shown in the screenshot**, keeps your preferred formatting, and mirrors the structure and tone of your example.

-No horizontal rules used.

----

 # 🏗️ **Initial Project Setup — LLMOps Medical Chatbot**

 This branch establishes the foundational structure for the **LLMOps Medical Chatbot** project.